jrkwon/agribot_ros/README.md

 ## History

 * This repo is for Scout (v2) of Agilex.
 The original code was `scout_ros`, but later several packages were added based on `husky` packages of Clearpath Robotics.

+* 08/07/2023: Change the code block to make easier to copy and paste.
 * 08/01/2023: Add CAN port# option
 * 07/28/2023: Add YDLIDAR
 * 07/28/2023: Add more ROS packages.